CSCfi/csc-user-guide/docs/computing/webinterface/index.md

 In the future it will become possible to submit batch jobs through the web interface, but for now the recommended way is to launch the jobs using `sbatch` from the shell.

+### Project view

+Using the project view under the _Tools_ section on the top navbar, you can view current disk and project billing unit quotas on the supercomputers.
+For more information see [Project view](project-view.md).

 ### Interactive apps